maricsnel/WeeklySQLChallenge/Week 5.md

 WHERE wsc.week_number IS NULL
 ORDER BY awn.week_number;
 ```
+- CTE "AllWeekNumbers":
+  - This CTE generates a series of week numbers ranging from 1 to 52 using the `generate_series` function.

+- The main query:
-This query identifies the missing week numbers within the range 1 to 52 by generating all week numbers and left joining them with the actual data.
-It then retrieves the week numbers that are missing from the ```Weekly_Sales_Clean``` table.
+  - This query selects the week numbers that are missing data in the "Weekly_Sales_Clean" table.
+  - The join condition is based on matching the week number from the CTE with the week number extracted from the "week_date" column using `EXTRACT('week' FROM wsc.week_date)`.
+  - The `WHERE wsc.week_number IS NULL` condition filters the results to include only rows where there's no match (i.e., no data) from the "Weekly_Sales_Clean" table.
+  - The result set will contain the week numbers for which there are no corresponding records in the "Weekly_Sales_Clean" table.

 | week_number |
 |-------------|
 | 1           |